dap-ware/fknDrk/README.md

 ## 📖 Usage

-1. Provide a list of dorks in the config/dorks.txt file.
+1. Provide a list of dorks in the config/dorks.txt file (or use the one provided)

-2. Set up user agents in the config/user_agents.txt file.
+2. Set up user agents in the config/user_agents.txt file (or use the one provided)

 3. Run the script: